-Before modern medicine, our forefathers relied on these herbs to cure a myriad of diseases—from cough and colds to nasty infections.
-That being said, it would only make sense to grow them in your garden.
-In a SHTF scenario, these herbs would not only ensure tasty food, they would also serve as your backyard pharmacy.
+Before modern medicine, our forefathers relied on herbs to cure a myriad of diseases—from coughs and colds to nasty infections.
+That being said, it only makes sense to plant them in your garden.
+In a SHTF scenario, these herbs would not only ensure tasty food, but they will also serve as your backyard pharmacy.

 Pesto is good, but that’s not the only thing you can do with basil.
-Often considered the “King of Herbs”, basil has about 160 varieties and just as many uses.
+Often considered the “King of Herbs,” basil has about 160 varieties and just as many uses.
 In the kitchen, basil is the main ingredient for fragrant pesto and is usually added to dishes to enhance their flavor.
 You can make some herb butter with basil for steaks and seared dishes.
 It can also be added to salads.

 Basil also contains a lot of essential oils like camphor, which can be used topically to treat sore muscles and skin problems like itching and irritation.
-The essential oil also contains citral and anethole, aroma compounds that have excellent antimicrobial properties.
+The essential oil contains citral and anethole, aroma compounds with excellent antimicrobial properties.
 These are great for treating bacterial and fungal infections.

 This herb is more than food decor; it contains a significant amount of flavonoids and antioxidants that are helpful in cell repair and regeneration.
-It has anti-inflammatory properties so it’s good for people who are suffering from joint pain.
-Parsley is also rich in Vitamin C, which is good for your immune system and Vitamin K, which is essential in bone growth and development as well as blood clotting.
+It has anti-inflammatory properties, so it’s good for people suffering from joint pain.
+Parsley is also rich in vitamin C, which is good for your immune system, and vitamin K, which is essential in bone growth and development as well as blood clotting.

-In other words, it can be used to treat bacterial and fungal infections, reduce swelling and helps in cell regeneration.
-Since it is quite potent, the essential oil is diluted first before use.
+In other words, it can treat bacterial and fungal infections, reduce swelling, and help cell regeneration.
+Since it’s quite potent, the essential oil is diluted first before use.
 Oregano also improves the immune system and aids in digestion.
-Like most herbs, it can be consumed as tea.
+Like most herbs, it can be consumed as a tea.

 Got a bad sunburn from a day in the sun?
 Use some mint to soothe it.

-What sets sage apart from its herbal cousins is that it not only treats wounds, it also improves brain function and concentration.
+What sets sage apart from its herbal cousins is that it doesn’t only treat wounds—it also improves brain function and concentration.
 Early studies are looking at tapping this property to fight dementia and other brain disorders.
-This flavorful herb contains a lot of Vitamin K, which is essential for blood clotting and bone function.
+This flavorful herb contains a lot of vitamin K, which is essential for blood clotting and bone function.